EsteraSaidlo/Analysis-of-normality-tests-and-ANOVA/README.md

 2. ANOVA

 # Normality tests - power comparison
 The assumption about normal distribution of variables is the basis of many classical modelling techniques, including variance analysis.
+Therefore, it is useful to know in which situations it is worthwhile to use particular tests.

 In the first part, the following normality tests were analysed:
 - Shapiro-Wilk test,
 - Jarque-Ber test,